2026 Memoir Course

 Finding your theme and your point: What will your reader gain, what will they find out that they didn’t know before?

-The memoir course will begin February 5th, 2025 with two sessions a month on the first and third Wednesdays with a bonus session in June before the summer.
+The next memoir course is scheduled to start February 18th, 2026, with two sessions a month on the first and third Wednesdays (plus any fifth Wednesdays) followed by a bonus session and guest speakers.
 Each session will be recorded for lifetime access.

-The nine sessions will focus on some in-session writing, sharing, and feedback, the mechanics, structure, and development of a memoir, and will culminate in publishing options in the final session.
-Four main areas will guide, yet not dictate our focus for the sessions:
+The nine sessions will focus on in-session writing, sharing, and feedback, the mechanics, structure, and development of a memoir, and will culminate in publishing options in the final session.
+Four main areas will guide, yet not dictate, our focus for the sessions:

 Issues of Truth and Family - Solving the Obstacles in Your Writing Path: Solving these dilemmas will allow you to write or finish your first draft.

-Key Questions to Ask to Frame Your Outline: Who are you writing for, your reasons to write, who do you talk to as you write, and creating a safe space to write.
+Key Questions to Ask to Frame Your Outline: Who are you writing for?
+What are your reasons for writing?
+Who do you talk to as you write?
+How do you create a safe space to write?

 Examining your desire to write your memoir to laser in on your focus: Family legacy or history, to understand yourself better, gain a new perspective on the past, writing as healing or to have the last word.